-Some of the common indications for performance of extremity and spine infrared SSR imaging include:
+Some of the common indications for performance of infrared SSR and NMSK head, neck, spine and extremity imaging include:

-- Evaluation or follow-up of patients with known or suspected vasomotor instability.

-- Assessment of patients with presumptive Complex Regional Pain Syndrome (CRPS) Type I or II - formally known as Reflex Sympathetic Dystrophy (RSD), Thoracic Outlet Syndrome, Vaso-motor Headache and Barre'-Leiou Syndrome.

-- Pre-procedure assessment for planning of interventional therapeutics.

-- Follow-up to determine technical adequacy of surgical intervention, i.e., sympathetic block, sympathectomy, peripheral nerve implantation and/or spinal cord stimulator placement.

-- Follow-up to detect improvement, progression or spread of disease, which may reflect change in condition.
+- a) Evaluation or follow-up of patients with known or suspected vasomotor instability. - b) Assessment of patients with presumptive Complex Regional Pain Syndrome (CRPS) Type I or II - formally known as Reflex Sympathetic Dystrophy (RSD), Thoracic Outlet Syndrome, Vaso-motor Headache and Barre'-Leiou Syndrome. - c) Pre-procedure assessment for the planning of interventional therapeutics. - Follow-up to determine the technical adequacy of surgical intervention, i.e., sympathetic block, sympathectomy, peripheral nerve stimulator implantation and/or spinal cord stimulator placement. - e) Follow-up to detect improvement, progression or spread of disease, which may reflect the change in condition.

-- Evaluation of vasospastic disorders, rheumatic inflammation, and unexpected post-operative or post fracture pain.

-- Evaluation of sports injuries, tendinopathies, ligamentous strain, and persistent or aberrant soft-tissue pain.

-- Evaluation of somato-autonomic and viscero-autonomic responses which may be present secondary to acute trauma or disease.

-- Evaluation of other disorders associated with autonomic dysfunction such as shoulder hand syndrome.

-- Evaluation of non-myelinated neuropathies (small fiber neuropathies).

-- Mapping of the extent of vasomotor instability to guide sympathetic response generator identification.

-- Mapping of the location of vasomotor instability for impairment rating purposes.

-- Confirmation of diagnostic inclusion criteria for clinical diagnostic purposes.

-- Confirmation of diagnostic inclusion criteria for research purposes.

-- Documentation for medical and medicolegal expert purposes.
+- f) Evaluation of vasospastic disorders, rheumatic inflammation, and unexpected post-operative or post-fracture pain. - g) Evaluation of sports injuries, tendinopathies, ligamentous strain, and persistent or aberrant soft-tissue pain. - Evaluation of somato-autonomic and visceral-autonomic responses which may be present secondary to acute trauma or disease. - i) Evaluation of other disorders associated with autonomic dysfunction such as shoulder-hand syndrome. - j) Evaluation of non-myelinated neuropathies (small fiber neuropathies). - Mapping of the extent of vasomotor instability to guide sympathetic response generator identification. - Mapping of the location of vasomotor instability for impairment rating purposes. - m) Confirmation of diagnostic inclusion criteria for clinical diagnostic purposes. - n) Confirmation of diagnostic inclusion criteria for research purposes. - o) Documentation for medical and medicolegal expert purposes.

-CONTRAINDICATIONS AND LIMITATIONS
+CONTRAINDICATIONS AND LIM-ITATIONS